March 1, 2024

 To name a few out of many awesome (and very helpful) features:

-- Visually visible requests to Google Analytics in browser’s JavaScript console.
+- Visually visible requests to Google Analytics in the browser’s JavaScript console.

-- Previously mentioned: Data in the Data Layer is preserved across multiple pages (see tip #6).
+- As previously mentioned: Data in the Data Layer is preserved across multiple pages (see tip #6).

 - One more useful feature became a separate tip in this blog post.
 Continue reading.

 Here’s the situation.
 Someone asks for your help to debug an interaction with the GTM on a particular website, which already has its own Google Tag Manager container.
-For some reason, you cannot quickly get access to the original container so you decided to inject your own (for testing purposes).
+For some reason, you cannot quickly get access to the original container.
+This is where you decide to inject your own (for testing purposes).

-Even though you cannot see in your Preview and Debug mode original container’s content, you’re still able the monitor what’s happening in the Data Layer and play around with the website itself.
+Even though you cannot see in your Preview and Debug mode’s original container’s content, you’re still able the monitor what’s happening in the Data Layer and play around with the website itself.

-The original container is actively using the Data Layer and keeps pushing some data that is messing around with your container.
-This just makes the debugging inconvenient as you’re seeing events that should not be seen in your container.
+The original container actively uses the Data Layer and keeps pushing some data that is messing around with your container.
+This makes the debugging inconvenient as you see events that should not be seen in your container.

 What’s the solution?
 You could temporarily block the original container’s script so that it would not interfere with your debugging efforts.
 Luckily, dataLayer Inspector+ offers a neat feature called Block & Swap Script.